 Women in Intensive Care Medicine is a sub-committee of the FICMCRW Group.
 Our main areas of work include development of mentoring within ICM, supporting Return to Work processes, developing an Emerging Leadership programme and running a popular annual meeting.

 Our aim is to generate a positive image of a career in ICM to potential applicants to intensive care medicine, from early careers advice and recruitment, to opportunities for Consultants and senior Faculty positions, with a particular emphasis on currently under-represented groups within ICM.

 Pictured Top line left to right: Stephanie Cattlin, Ingi Elsayed, Rosie Baruah, Sarah Marsh and Nish Desai

-Bottom line left to right: Christine Walker, Liz Thomas, Roisin Haslett, Hannah Potter and Danny.
+Bottom line left to right: Christine Watson, Liz Thomas (Chair), Roisin Haslett, Hannah Potter and Danny.